Raspberry Pi – RS232 Serial Interface Options (Revisit)

 The following adapter is only $5.47 USD and it provides a USB to serial converter chip:

-This adapter is based on the Prolific PL2303HX chipset.
-To use this USB to serial interface you will have to install a USB serial port driver on your host operating system.
-Many operating systems already include support for theserolific drivers.
+This adapter is built around the Prolific PL2303HX chipset.
+To utilize this USB-to-serial interface, you’ll need to install a USB serial port driver on your host operating system.
+Fortunately, many popular platforms already come with support for Prolific drivers.
 But in case you need it, the drivers can be found here: http://prolificusa.com/portfolio/pl-2303hx-usb-to-serial-bridge-controller/

 Now that you have the serial interface connected, you can skip down to the Serial Console section to test the interface.